How to Let Go of the Parent You Thought You'd Be - Baby Chick

 Every one of us had a start to our parenting journey.
 Some of us had an easy go of it.
 We thought about it, did the deed, became pregnant.
 Others had to go through countless rounds of IVF, pregnancy losses, and years of trying to conceive or adopt.
 But regardless of how it started, once we were on our way, we realized that parenting presented an endless array of choices that would undoubtedly impact our children for the rest of their lives.
 So, naturally, we went on the quest to research and make sure we made “the right” decisions in child-rearing.
 Otherwise, we could just screw our kids up for the rest of their lives.

 We made a list of things we would never do with our children.
 First, we would not bed share with them or use the baby swing.
 We would always be responsive to their every cry.
-And we would be calm, collected, and poised.
-Exuding an aura of positivity and contentment to help our kids regulate their emotions.
+We would be calm, collected, and poised, exuding an aura of positivity and contentment to help our kids regulate their emotions.
 We would never yell, cry, or break down.

 Overall, we would be the perfect parent, and everything would go our way.